borodin-vasiliy/php-stories/README.md

 * "top" - To which position move this object
 * "left" - To which position move this object
 * "opacity" - To which opacity move this object
+* "rotate" - Degree to rotate this element

 And additional (just for this type):